NicholasTing/SWEN30006/README.md

 # SWEN30006
 Project Part C

-May 15 - Try ask tutor what we're supposed to do
+Tues, May 15 - Try ask tutor what we're supposed to do

-May 16 - Project Start
+Wed, May 16 - Project Start

-May 17
+Thurs, May 17

-May 18
+Fri, May 18

-May 19
+Sat, May 19

-May 20 - Lets do a full day on this proj / comp sys
+Sund May 20 - Lets do a full day on this proj / comp sys

-May 21 - Another full day if possible
+Mon, May 21 - Another full day if possible

-May 22
+Tues, May 22

-May 23
+Wed, May 23

-May 24
+Thurs, May 24

-May 25 - deadline
+Friday, May 25 - deadline